How do you keep relationships open in your family? We set out in the sixth of twelve steps in the forgiveness of Monbourquette.

 Here it suffices to present it as a practical step.
 Silence yourself and then affirm “God forgives me and I forgive myself.”

 Sometimes a repulsive image of God can make this prayer impossible.
-Then feel free to replace the word ‘God’ with ‘the Love’, ‘the Light’ or any other word that describes divine love for you.
+Then feel free to replace the word ‘God’ with ’the Love’.
+You can also use ’the Light’.
+Any other word that describes divine love for you is suitable.

 Secondly, it is necessary to repeat this confirmation regularly.